mui/mui-x/docs/data/data-grid/pagination/pagination.md

 {{"demo": "ServerPaginationGridNoRowCount.js", "bg": "inline"}}

-#### 3. Row count is available but is not accurate
+#### Estimated row count

 There could be possibilities when the accurate row count is not initially available for many reasons such as:

 1. For some databases, computing `rowCount` upfront is a costly operation due to the scale of data or how the data is structured.
 2. Some data structures don't have the `rowCount` information until the very last page.

-In such cases, the backend could send an estimated row count which could be initially used to calculate the number of pages.
+In such scenarios, some backends provide an estimated row count initially which could be used to estimate the number of pages until the actual row count is available.
 In some cases, this estimate value could also be more than the actual row count.
-So the Grid uses it only to show the user an estimated number of rows, but relies on the `hasNextPage` prop to check whether more records are available on the server.
+Therefore, the Grid uses it only to show the user an estimated number of rows, and uses `paginationMeta.hasNextPage` as a single source of truth to check whether more records are available on the server.

 Here are the steps to achieve it: